knope-dev/knope/docs/src/introduction.md

 ## Concepts

-You define a [config] file named `knope.toml` which has some metadata (e.g. Jira details) about your project, as well as a set of defined [workflows][workflow].
+You define a [config] file named `knope.toml` which has some metadata (e.g. [package definitions]) about your project, as well as a set of [workflows][workflow].
 Each [workflow] consists of a series of [steps][step] that will execute in order, stopping if any step fails.
-[Steps][step] can affect the state of the workflow.
-Some [steps][step] require that the workflow be in a specific state before they will work.
+Some [steps][step] require other steps to be run before they are.

+## The Name

+Knope (pronounced like "nope") is a reference to the character Leslie Knope from the TV show Parks and Recreation.
+She loves doing the hard, tedious work that most people don't like doing, and she's very good at it, just like this tool!

+## The Logo

+The logo is a binder in reference to Leslie Knope's love of binders.
+The binder is also analogous to the `knope.toml` file which defines all the workflows for your project.

 [config]: config/config.md
+[package definitions]: config/packages.md
 [workflow]: config/workflow.md
 [step]: config/step/step.md
 [`preparerelease`]: config/step/PrepareRelease.md